Chamber Musician - Diary entries

 Rachmaninoff's role: Chamber Musician

-Notes: Satina indicates that this was a student Concert ‘for the benefit of needy students’.
+Notes: Satina indicated that this was a student Concert ‘for the benefit of needy students’, however it seems possible that the date was incorrect.
+See also the entries for performances of this chamber work in February and March 1889.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 Moscow, Russia